-Summertime's signature drinks are all built around the freshest, juiciest fruits of the season.
+Summertime's signature drinks are all built around squeezing the freshest fruits of the season.
 Think of everything from pineapple mai tais to citrusy lemonade.
 Now, take that fruit and grill it, and you're rocking a whole new level of intensified flavor from the smoky, caramelized juices.
 So, let's get fired up and make some grilled cocktails!

-I recently teamed up with Matt Wencl — a fellow Allrecipeep from our video team — to work out 5 grilled cocktails for you to try this summer.
+I recently teamed up with our video team to work out 5 grilled cocktails for you to try this summer.
 There was a whole lot of learning and tweaking along the way, but I hope you'll enjoy the results.

 You'd think that pineapple was already sweet and juicy, but grilling it made it even more so.
 We even grilled the cherries for garnishing, because why not?
 This will totally crush it at your next tiki party.